 The Biden administration could play a role in making cars much more safe for pedestrians, passengers and drivers.

 In particular, officials can issue overdue updates to the four-decade-old New Car Assessment Program (NCAP) that will push automakers to design vehicles less threatening to street users unprotected by two tons of metal.

 You may be more familiar with NCAP than you think — this is the federal program featuring the legendary crash test dummies.
 Housed within the USDOT’s National Highway Traffic and Safety Administration (NHTSA), NCAP staff deliberately (and carefully) smash new vehicles into various objects in order to estimate the likelihood of injury or death to real people in a collision.

 And we’ve already heard a lot about self-driving cars, but what other developments could be ahead?

-Oh, and a word about the value of Tesla from Axios: “Anyone searching for evidence that the stock market and the real economy are not the same thing, should look no further.”
+Oh, and if you’re planning to buy Tesla shares UK has, a word about the value of Tesla from Axios: “Anyone searching for evidence that the stock market and the real economy are not the same thing, should look no further.”